cod3burrito/burritoTeamIngredients/README.md

 Build a team!

 ## Installation
-Pull it down and run `npm i` if you feel so inclined.
-It doesn't like me.
+Pull it down and run `npm i` to use it in Visual Studio Code or some other IDE.

 ## Credit
-Shout out to the class activities, my intructor's lectures, and my classmates for guiding me while i imbibe too much seltzer on too little sleep
+Shout out to the class activities, my intructor's lectures, and my puppy for helping me get through this.

+## Video
+Link to video here: https://drive.google.com/file/d/1F8O-18UecPHLr_Y7LOfOsrEIgW_m5bh_/view